lukasdanckwerth/AppStoreReviewManager/README.md

 > Request an App Store review on specified action count numbers.

 ### How to use
-Using [`ASRManager`](Sources/AppStoreReviewManager/ASRManager.swift) is as simple as:
+Using [`AppStoreReviewManager`](Sources/AppStoreReviewManager/ASRManager.swift) is as simple as:

 ```swift
 ASRManager.default.requestReviewIfAppropriate()
 ```

-Call the above function to increase actions count and request review if review worthy numbers contain the actions count.
+Call the above function to increase actions count and request review if review worthy numbers contain the new actions count.

 #### Reset values